nrs-org/novelslop/content/vol_01/chap_09.typ

   seats.
 It was a shame that Mona's seat was so far from the two, whose seats were right stacked on each other.

-  _"Wait, since I'm all the way here, am I supposed to be the one coming to
+  _"Wait, since my seat's all the way here, am I supposed to be the one coming to
     their seats if we want to talk?"_

   The lingering feeling of being surrounded by people in the first day led her to a false conclusion.
 She was not a princess who could sit at her place and expect her friends to come over.
 If she really wanted to talk to the Mikoto and Uta, she ought to approach them and start a conversation by herself.

+  However, it was Mona we are talking about.

   _"I couldn't do that!"_